JoeRobich/fd-trackopenfile/README.md

 # TrackOpenFile for FlashDevelop 4

-Adds a Project Setting under the TrackOpenFile extension that when enabled will keep the Project Manager tree synched with the open file.
+Adds a Project Setting under the TrackOpenFile extension that when enabled will keep the Project Manager tree synced with the open file.
 Very handy when managing a large code base.

 ## Download
 [Version 0.1.0](http://goo.gl/yoc5Q)